tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 Deliberate practice is in the sphere of the 10,000-hour rule covered by Malcolm Gladwell in [_Outliers_](https://en.wikipedia.org/wiki/Outliers_\(book\)).
 Proponents of deliberate practice believe that simply _doing_ the thing you want to get better at will **not** move you into mastery.
 Instead, you need to practice in ways that will continue to push you to grow your skills.
 While I don't expect to become a world-class writer, I think there can be value in taking some cues from deliberate practice and developing my practice regimen around these ideas.

-To start, let's take a look at what the six traits of deliberate practice (as interpreted by [the article's]((https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/)) author, [Cal Newport](https://www.calnewport.com/about/)) are:
+To start, let's take a look at what the six traits of deliberate practice (as interpreted by [this article]((https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/)) by [Cal Newport](https://www.calnewport.com/about/)) are:

 * **Designed to improve performance** - You should be stretching beyond your abilities during practice.

 * **Repetition** - Similar to writers' suggestion to write every day, you should regularly work on your skills.
 One key aspect of deliberate practice is working on developing the skill more than just when you are using it for the "real" task.

 * **Feedback** - When practicing, you should have external feedback readily and continuously available.